SystemRDL/PeakRDL-regblock/docs/rdl_features/external.rst

     If the transfer is always completed in the same cycle, it is acceptable to tie this signal to ``hwif_out..req && hwif_out..req_is_wr``.

+    If the register does not contain any writable fields, this signal is omitted.